samelstob/notes/management-notes/database/oracle-parallel-execution.md

 in serial.
   - Partition Wise operations can minimise this overhead

-## XXXSE Charateristics of a "good" PX execution
+## XXXSE Characteristics of a "good" PX execution

 * Workers are kept busy throughout the execution
 * Right number of workers (too many and they are waiting, too few and there